Sale-Leasebacks for Business Succession Planning

 partner / Franklin, tn

-As Partner of Haven, John is head of originations for the company.
+As a Partner of Haven, John is the head of originations for the company.
 He is also a member of Haven’s Executive Committee.